jiutongzhao/Time-Series-Data-Analysis/docs/chap2.md

 ## Fourier Transform

-Fourier transform provide the perfect way to convert the observed time series into the dual space--Frequency domain.
+Fourier transform provide the perfect way to convert the observed time series into the dual space, ***Frequency domain***.
 Its definition can be written as follows

 $$
 \begin{align}